 For grades three through eight there is a set of extra worksheets.
 Grades two through eight have test booklets.
 Tests are combined with editing worksheets for assessment for grades nine and ten.
 While worksheet sets are essential for levels nine and ten, for other levels they provide additional work rather than serve as the primary source of student exercises.

 Building Christian English 2, Preparing to Build

-In keeping with its subtitle, this book lays groundwork by providing substantial work in both composition and grammar.
-Coverage is very broad and comprehensive for a second grade text.
+In keeping with its subtitle, this book lays the groundwork by providing substantial work in both composition and grammar.
+Coverage is very broad and comprehensive for a second-grade text.
 Composition work includes basic sentence structure up through paragraph development and writing poetry.
 Grammar includes parts of speech (nouns, verbs, pronouns, and adjectives) and usage.
 Other chapters work on alphabetical order, dictionary use, synonyms, antonyms, and homonyms.
 Diagramming is not introduced until the third grade.

 Building Christian English 3, Beginning Wisely

 This level introduces nouns, pronouns, verbs, adjectives, and adverbs as well as noun usage as subject or direct object.
 Diagramming is taught along with each part of speech.
 Dictionary work, capitalization, punctuation, and oral communication are also taught.
 At this level, the teacher’s manual states that the worksheets, oral reviews, and written quizzes are not required for the course.